 Digoxin and warfarin may interfere with the effects of Micardis.
-If you are taking these medications, tell your doctor before an ARB is prescribed.
+If you are taking these medications, tell your doctor before he prescribes an ARB.

 What Are the Side Effects of ARBs?

-Dizziness, lightheadedness, or faintness upon rising.
-This side effect may be strongest after the first dose, especially if you have been taking a diuretic (water pill).
-Get up more slowly.
-Contact your doctor if these symptoms are persistent or severe.
+- Dizziness, light-headedness, or faintness when you get up.
+It may be strongest after the first dose, especially if you have been taking a diuretic (water pill).

 - Muscle cramps or weakness, back or leg pain

 - Irregular heartbeat or fast or slow heartbeat

 - Confusion.
 If you have this symptom, call your doctor right away.